cloudaffair/subtitle/README.md

 * Detect the Language code for the given Subtitle file
 * Translates the given subtitle file to required suggested language.
+* Auto detects the type of the subtitle in case no extension is provided.

 Supports following subtitle files